Ghosts of the Future

 The Well of Worlds

-I still feel what she feels.
+I feel what she feels.

-She is proud of me that I destroyed the Krale.
+She’s proud of me that I destroyed the Krale, and happy that I’m still alive.

-We speak as we fly to the cave of the old ones.
+Keela flies up to join me, and we speak as we fly to the cave of the old ones.

 I describe how the birds wove the disk that caught me.

-Then I tell her of my song that broke the connection to the well.
+I tell her of the well below the disk, and my song that broke the connection to the well.

 “Master,” she says, slowly and carefully, “I watched you fall after you destroyed the Krale.”

-“And I saw you stop and hover in the air.”
+“Then I saw you stop and hover in the air.”

 “Let me tell you a story.”